morevnaproject-org/papagayo-ng/readme.txt

 MouthView.py                - view handler for the mouth in the main window

-lipsync.wxg                 - a wxGlade file defining the user interface layout for Papagayo-NG rsrc/                       - various resources for Papagayo-NG, including button pictures, mouths, and language configuration/data rsrc/mouths/                - a folder containing the mouth pictures rsrc/languages/             - a folder containing the configuration and data for different languages papagayo-ng.ico             - Windows icons papagayo-ng.icns            - MacOS X icons
+resources/lipsync.wxg       - a wxGlade file defining the user interface layout for Papagayo-NG rsrc/                       - various resources for Papagayo-NG, including button pictures, mouths, and language configuration/data rsrc/mouths/                - a folder containing the mouth pictures rsrc/languages/             - a folder containing the configuration and data for different languages papagayo-ng.ico             - Windows icons papagayo-ng.icns            - MacOS X icons

-setup.py                    - a script to build Papagayo-NG as a standalone Windows application setup_mac.py                - a script to build Papagayo-NG as a standalone MacOS X application
+_setup/setup.py             - a script to build Papagayo-NG as a standalone Windows application _setup/setup_mac.py         - a script to build Papagayo-NG as a standalone MacOS X application

 -----------------------------